mjh-TU/mjh-TU.github.io/docker_project.md

     Installed the yml file using this command curl -f -L https://greenbone.github.io/docs/latest/_static/docker-compose-22.4.yml -o docker-compose.yml

-    Ran into memory issue with greenbone so i just decided to do wordpress, created and directory called wordpress and pasted the yml file into it from this website: https://www.hostinger.com/tutorials/run-docker-wordpress
+    Ran into memory issue with greenbone so i just decided to do wordpress, created a directory called wordpress and made new docker-compose.yml and pasted it from their website: https://www.hostinger.com/tutorials/run-docker-wordpress

     Accessed wordpress from browser on port 8000 Created user and password